IgorMundstein/WinMemoryCleaner/README.md

 ## 📖 Logs

-All optimization activities are logged to the Windows Event Viewer for a transparent audit trail.
+All optimization activities and data on essential tasks are logged to the Windows Event Viewer for a transparent audit trail.

 1. Press **Win + R**, type **eventvwr**, and press Enter.
 2. Navigate to `Windows Logs > Application`